Stapleford Granary’s new artist-led digital programme

 • Is this a funded opportunity?

 Stapleford Granary will provide the spaces and cover the costs of filming, editing, marketing and publicity of each project with our in-house teams.
-During the pandemic, we are not able to make payments to artists for their ideas or time spent with us at the Granary, but we make this collaborative offer in good faith as a way to start working together as soon as possible.
+We are not able to make payments to artists for their ideas or time spent with us at the Granary, but we make this collaborative offer in good faith as a way to work together.

 • What does the finished product look like?